 7. Commissioner’s powers

-Without limiting sections 19 to 23A, 24 and 25 of the Consumer Affairs Act 1971, those sections apply, with such modifications as are necessary, to and in relation to the performance of the functions of the Commissioner under this Act and persons and matters affected thereby as if those sections made express provision to that effect.
+Sections 19, 20, 21, 22, 23, 23A, 24 and 25 of the Consumer Affairs Act 1971 apply, with such modifications as are necessary, to and in relation to the functions of the Commissioner and persons and matters affected by the exercise of those functions as if the sections were part of this Act.

+[Section 7 inserted by No. 28 of 2006 s.
+112.]

 8. Authorised officers

 (1) The Director General may designate any officer of the Department as an authorised officer for the purposes of this Act.